 Concurrent with her CEO role, Dr. Kerry is a physician at Massachusetts General Hospital and helps lead educational activities at the hospital’s Center for Global Health.
 Academically, she spearheads the program in Global Public Policy and Social Change in the Department of Global Health and Social Medicine at Harvard Medical School.
 Her work has included the grassroots effort which led to Seed Global Health, and policy initiatives in Rwanda, as well as looking at novel ways for U.S. foreign assistance to fund health efforts, which improve efficiency of aid delivery, develop capacity, and enhance national sovereignty.
 Prominent publications include “An International Service Corps for Health: A New Prescription for Diplomacy” in the New England Journal of Medicine and “…One for Doctors Too,” a New York Times opinion piece published in 2010.

-In the last five years, Seed has helped train over 16,200 physicians, nurses, and other health care professionals in Sub-Saharan Africa which faces a healthcare worker shortage; the region has 24% of the global burden of disease, but only 3% of the global health workforce and only 1% of the world’s health expenditure.
+In the last five years, Seed has helped train more than 17,000 physicians, nurses, and other health care professionals in sub-Saharan African countries that are facing a healthcare worker shortage.
+The region has 24% of the global burden of disease, but only 3% of the global health workforce, and only 1% of the world’s health expenditure.

 For less than $2 per patient encounter, Seed has been able to increase clinical knowledge to improve the quality of care delivered to hundreds of thousands of patients while also strengthening the pipeline of future health professionals.